COMP2913-24-25/Live-Auction-Website/SETUP.md

     cd backend
     npm test

 If all tests pass, then all good!
+Use node.js to open a server!!